 As mentioned in the introduction, people are the essence of your change.
 People perform or prevent actions.
-A review study in the International Journal of Strategic Change Management, highlights the main reasons for the failure of change.
+A review study in the International Journal of Strategic Change Management, highlights the main reasons for the failure of change and read also more about leadership’s role and behaviour and its impact on implementation of change.
 More important than those of a strategic nature, is the people factor and HR/HCM policy.
 The most important are:

 - lack of involvement and participation